Mesoscale two-sample testing for networks: Mesoscale testing methodology

-Comparing these two results, Proposition~\ref{prop:onestep_weak} puts a weaker condition on the singular vectors such that $\mathbb{T}$ has the correct column and row spaces, but without any guarantee that the dimensions will enter the projections in the optimal order.
-In contrast, Proposition~\ref{prop:onestep_strong} requires that the left and right singular vectors

-are block orthonormal up to rescaling, which correctly orders the singular vectors of $\mathbb{T}$.
-In this sense, when this stronger condition holds, the result in Proposition~\ref{prop:onestep_strong} justifies the optimality of the spectral structure of $\mathbb{T}$ in the case where $\Theta^{(1)}_{\mathcal{S}} - \Theta^{(2)}_{\mathcal{S}}$ is not exactly low rank, but still has low effective rank.
+Proposition~\ref{prop:onestep_weak} puts a weaker condition on the singular vectors, such that $\mathbb{T}$ has the correct column and row spaces, but may order the singular values incorrectly.
+In contrast, Proposition~\ref{prop:onestep_strong} ensures the singular vectors of $\mathbb{T}$ are correctly ordered.
+When this stronger condition holds, Proposition~\ref{prop:onestep_strong} justifies the optimality of the singular subspaces of $\mathbb{T}$ in the case where $\Theta^{(1)}_{\mathcal{S}} - \Theta^{(2)}_{\mathcal{S}}$ is not exactly low rank, but still has low effective rank. \ifjasa In Appendix~\ref{subsec:theory_learned}, we propose a plug-in estimator of $\mathbb{T}$ based on the nodes pairs in $-\mathcal{S}$ and analyze its theoretical properties under the Gaussian edge model. \else

 Thus, we propose the singular subspaces of an estimate $\widehat{\mathbb{T}}$ as a plug-in for the singular subspaces of $\Theta^{(1)}_{\mathcal{S}} - \Theta^{(2)}_{\mathcal{S}}$, where $\widehat{\mathbb{T}}$ itself plugs in estimates for each of the block edge expectation parameters for each group.
 In the Gaussian case, we naturally use